xmos/lib_audio_dsp/doc/rst/01_tool_user_guide/setup.rst

 =====================

 - xcore.ai evaluation board (`XK-EVK-XU316`_ or `XK-316-AUDIO-MC-AB`_)
-- xTag debugger and cable
-- 2x Micro USB cable (one for power supply and one for the xTag)
+- 2x Micro USB cable (one for power supply and one for the XTAG)

 .. _sw_reqs: